LeandroCaniglia/AgileArtificialIntelligence.github.io/book/05-Learning/05-Learning.markdown

 j := (points collect: [ :p | (p y - (f value: p x)) raisedTo: 2 ]) sum / points size.
 ~~~~~~

 The script return the value `1.75`.
 If we change `a` for `2` and `b` for `-0.5`, `j` equals to `0.67`.
 If you draw the line with `a := 2` and `b := -0.5`, you will see that the blue line is closer to the red dots.

 We are here highlighting an important use of the loss function.
 Changing parameters (`a` and `b` in our case) may increase or decrease the MSE.
 A decrease of the MSE indicates that our parameters are better since our model makes less error.

-How this simple line relate to the fact that neural network are learning?
+How does this simple line relate to the fact that neural networks are learning?
 The backpropagation algorithm is directly based on this mechanism but at a larger scale.
-In this example we look for two values (`a` and `b`), in a neural networks we could look for thousands of values, which correspond to the weights and biases.
+In this example we look for two values (`a` and `b`), in a neural network we could look for thousands of values, which correspond to the weights and biases.

 Let's come back to the points and lines example.
-Our original problem is to find the straight line that is the closest to the red point.
+Our original problem is to find the straight line that is the closest to the red points.
 This problem can therefore be translated into looking for `a` and `b` that minimize the MSE value.
 Looking for these two values manually is rather tedious and laborious.
 The natural next step is automatically finding the `a` and `b` that minimize the loss function.

 ## Gradient Descent

 The gradient descent is a general mechanism to look for an optimal model configuration.
-Gradient descent is intensively used in the field of mathematical optimization, including making neural network learn.
+Gradient descent is intensively used in the field of mathematical optimization, including making neural networks learn.

 First, we need to calculate the partial derivative of $MSE(a,b)$ with respect to each variable value.
 If we expand the $f$ function in $J$, then we have: